swashcap/LookieHere/README.md

 ## Development Server

 This project contains a development server for testing the application without making requests to an external server.
-To set up, ensure your _config/index.json_ has a `localhost` hostname and open port on your machine.
+Ensure your _config/index.json_ has an accessible hostname (`localhost` works when developing in simulators or emulators) and open port on your machine.
 An example:

 ```json
 {